 |• Essential oils of choice|

 • Combine the butter and beeswax in a double boiler or a glass bowl over a smaller saucepan.
 Combine in a quart-size glass mason jar with a lid instead and put it into a small saucepan of water until it melts.
-You can designate the jar for this type of projects and there is no need to wash it out afterward.
+You can designate the jar for this type of project and there is no need to wash it out afterward.

 • Turn on the stove and bring the water to boil.
 Stir the ingredients all the time, until they are completely smooth and melted.

-• Then, remove from stove and add the rest of the ingredients.
+• Then, remove from the stove and add the rest of the ingredients.
 Make sure the mixture is lukewarm, as heat may kill the probiotics.

 • Mix the ingredients once again so that all ingredients are incorporated.

 • If you want to make these into bars, transfer the mixture into molds or muffin tins.
-If you will be putting into an old deodorant container, let the mixture harden for 15-20 minutes at room temperature.
+If you will be putting it into an old deodorant container, let the mixture harden for 15-20 minutes at room temperature.